Prevalence of Pediatric Functional Gastrointestinal Disorders Utilizing the Rome IV Criteria

 Based on Rome IV criteria, functional GI disorders are common in pediatric populations of all ages and are associated with decreased QoL.

 Robin, Samantha; Keller, Catherine; Zwiener, Russell; Hyman, Paul E.; Nurko, Samuel; Saps, Miguel; di Lorenzo, Carlo; Shulman, Robert J.; Hyams, Jeffrey S.; Palsson, Olafur S.; and van Tilburg, Miranda A., "Prevalence of Pediatric Functional Gastrointestinal Disorders Utilizing the Rome IV Criteria" (2018).
-Pharmacy.
+Pharmaceutical Sciences.
 337.